Inhomogeneous light photovoltaic effect in neighboring quantum dots

-According to the theory of light-matter interaction in quantum optics~\cite{Meystre,Scully}, it is not hard to understand that when frequency of light matches to transition energy of electrons, light intensity determine probability of electrons on its excited state due to the relation $\Omega_{\alpha}\propto \sqrt{I_{\alpha}}$.
-In Fig.~\ref{figure3}, Mean occupation numbers of single-electron states in left and right QD are shown as a function of input light intensity $I_{L}$.
+In Fig.~\ref{figure3}, mean occupation numbers of single-electron states in left and right QD are shown as a function of input light intensity $I_{L}$.
 Without incident light, $I_{L}=0$, both the two QDs are fully occupied by the ground state electrons, with $P_{L1}=P_{R1}=1$.
-When light is entering with different intensities in the left and right QDs, the cell would begin to work.
-In Fig.~\ref{figure3} (a), light intensity $I_{L}$ in the left QD is set to be the same as the incident light.
-However, light in the right QD is assumed to be zero $I_{R}=0$.
-The fact is that light is only interacting with the left QD electron and there is negligible light in the right QD, the occupation probabilities of excited electron in left QD is much larger than that in right QD, namely $P_{L2}\gg P_{R2}$ with $P_{R2}\rightarrow 0$.
-At the same time, probability of empty occupation in left QD is larger then that in right QD, $P_{L0}>P_{R0}$.
-Corresponding current in the double-QD is given in Fig.~\ref{figure3} (c) with the solid the same colored blue line.
-When light intensity in the right QD is half of the intensity in the left QD, $I_{R}=I_{L}/2$, the mean occupation number of electron in the right dot excited level is remarkably increased, satisfying $P_{L2}>P_{R2}$.
-Corresponding current is plotted in Fig.~\ref{figure3} (c) with the same red colored line.
-What we know from Fig.~\ref{figure3} is that the increase of light strength in the right QD decreases current.
-It reveals the significance of light intensity difference induced electron occupation difference in the cell.
+When light is entering with different intensities in the left and right QDs, the cell begins to work.
+In Fig.~\ref{figure3} (a), light intensity in the left QD is increasing, at the same time, light intensity in the right QD is set to be zero.
+As a result, the occupation probabilities of excited electron in the left QD is much larger than that in the right QD, namely $P_{L2}\gg P_{R2}$.
+In addition, probability of empty occupation in the left QD is larger than that in the right QD, $P_{L0}>P_{R0}$.
+Corresponding current of this situation is plotted in Fig.~\ref{figure3} (c) with the same colored solid (blue) line.
+When light intensity in the right QD is half of the intensity in the left QD, $I_{R}=I_{L}/2$, the mean occupation number of excited electron in the right QD is remarkably increased.
+It decreases photocurrent as shown in Fig.~\ref{figure3} (c) with the same colored (red) line.
+Fig.~\ref{figure3} indicates intensity difference of light in neighboring QDs create polarization of electron number distribution and leads to net current in the opened QDs system.

-Now, we estimate current and efficiency of the whole inhomogeneous field solar cell based on the above double-QD unit component.
-The whole cell is composed of a QDs film sandwiched between two conductors as illustrated in Fig.~\ref{figure1}.
-Then , current density $J$ of the solar cell could be calculated as
+To compare with the optoelectronic p-n junction in traditional solar cells, in Fig.~\ref{figure1} we have designed a solar cell based on the inhomogeneous light photovoltaic effect to estimate its current density and efficiency in the following.
+The current density $J$ of the solar cell should be calculated as

 where $j$ represents current through the single unit component and $\sigma$ denotes surface density of the unit component.
 Here, $\sigma$ would be taken as the sheet density of QDs.
 The sheet QD density commonly ranged from $10^{9}$ cm$^{-2}$ to $10^{11}$ cm$^{-2}$ which can be controlled by QD growth techniques~\cite{Li,Wigger,Kasprzak}.
 Here, a typical value of $\sigma=8\times10^{9}$ cm$^{-2}$ has been taken in the numerical treatments.